 While the panel meter is clicked, set the Properties | PLC Properties of the component:

 PLCAddressValue – 40001 – MHR1 – Value to display on the meter.

 PLCAddressKeypad – 40002 – MHR2 – This is the location of the stored number when the operator selects the meter and enters a number in the keypad.

 Set the PLCAddressClick value to 00001.
-This is address MC1 in the Do-More PLC.
+This is addressed in MC1 in the Do-More PLC.

-Run the application by selecting the ‘Start’ form the top menu.
+Run the application by selecting ‘Start’ from the top menu.
 This also can be started by hitting ‘F5’.
-The form will then show in a separate window and the panel meter will be incrementing the value.
-Hitting the reset button will reset the value to the one entered when you click the panel meter.
+The form will then show in a separate window, and the panel meter will increment the value.
+When you click the panel meter, the reset button will reset the matter to the one entered.

 Watch on YouTube: Create a PLC with HMI Training and Learning Environment Free